troymessina/ElectronicsLab/chapters/06Diodes.md

 # Introduction

 We will switch to DC measurements for most of this lab.
-Toward the end, we will see how to automate our DC measurements using a function generator and oscilloscope.
-However, we will use a Data Acquisition (DAQ) system and LabVIEW software to do these measurements.
+Toward the end, we will see diode circuits respond to AC signals.

 Part 1 of this lab is to measure and compare different types of diodes using a DC power supply and a digital multimeter.
 Diodes behave differently when forward biased or reversed biased.
 We will use a voltage divider circuit as shown in [](#fig:diodes:diodeVdivider).